After criticism, Biden says he will raise U.S. cap on refugee admissions | Politics

 Biden told reporters in Delaware on Saturday after playing golf that he would go beyond the 15,000 limit.
 "We are going to increase the number.
 Problem was the refugee part was working on the crisis that ended up at the border with young people.
 We couldn’t do two things at once, so now we are going to raise the number," he said.

-With Biden under criticism from lawmakers and refugee advocacy groups, White House press secretary Jen Psaki said Friday he planned to "set a final, increased refugee cap for the remainder of this fiscal year by May 15."
-Biden's order to limit admissions to 15,000 was a blow to advocacy groups that wanted the Democratic president to move swiftly to reverse the refugee policies of the Republican Trump, who had set the figure as a way to limit immigration.
+With Biden being criticized by lawmakers and refugee advocacy groups, White House press secretary Jen Psaki said Friday that he planned to "set a final, increased refugee cap for the remainder of this fiscal year by May 15."
+Biden's order to limit admissions to 15,000 was a blow to advocacy groups that wanted the Democratic president to move swiftly to reverse the refugee policies of the Republican Trump, who had set the figure in part as a way to limit immigration.

 The program for admitting refugees is distinct from the asylum system for migrants.
 Refugees must be vetted while still overseas and cleared for entry to the United States, unlike migrants who arrive at a U.S. border and then request asylum.
-Biden's cautious approach appears to have been tied to concerns over the optics of admitting more refugees at a time of rising numbers of migrants arriving at the U.S.-Mexico border in recent months, and to not wanting to look "too open" or "soft," another U.S. official with knowledge of the matter told Reuters Friday.
+Biden's cautious approach appears to have been tied to concerns over the optics of admitting more refugees at a time of rising numbers of migrants arriving at the U.S.-Mexico border, and to not wanting to look "too open" or "soft," another U.S. official with knowledge of the matter previously told Reuters.

-Psaki said Friday Biden's "initial goal of 62,500 seems unlikely...given the decimated refugee admissions program we inherited."
+Psaki said on Friday that Biden's "initial goal of 62,500 seems unlikely ... given the decimated refugee admissions program we inherited."
 Republicans have blamed Biden for the situation at the border, faulting his moves to reverse other Trump-era hardline immigration policies.

+Biden took office aiming to set a new course for U.S. immigration policy, including a more compassionate approach.
+But his initial decision to leave in place the caps went against his promises as a candidate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)